MBCProject/mbc-markdown/yfaq/README.md

 ATT&CK models the lifecycle of a human adversary, which results in an ordering of tactics (not necessarily strict), starting with Initial Access and ending with Impact.
 Software (malware code) executes sequentially but from a timing, lifecycle perspective, it executes simultaneously.
 Therefore, MBC objectives are presented alphabetically, and MBC doesn't provide a model in the same sense as ATT&CK: rather MBC captures an unordered collection of objections and behaviors applicable to a malware sample.

-### Some MBC Behaviors seem to be characteristics of code, not actual behaviors (e.g., [Executable Code Optimization](https://github.com/MBCProject/mbc-markdown/blob/master/anti-static-analysis/exe-code-optimize.md)).
+### Some MBC behaviors seem to be characteristics of code, not actual behaviors (e.g., [Executable Code Optimization](https://github.com/MBCProject/mbc-markdown/blob/master/anti-static-analysis/exe-code-optimize.md)).
 Why are they captured and why are they called behaviors? ###

 MBC captures traits of malware that are evident through analysis and that support one or more malware analysis use cases.
 For example, capturing a characteristic such as Executable Code Optimization supports use cases such as attribution and detection by indicating that optimization has been used to make the code harder to analyze.
 Such "characteristics" are called "behaviors" to simplify terminology.

-Furthermore, while characteristics are evident by looking at the code, they may not relate to specific code snippets.
+While characteristics are evident by looking at the code, they may not relate to specific code snippets.
 For example, one may say that the malware has been obfuscated ([Executable Code Obfuscation](https://github.com/MBCProject/mbc-markdown/blob/master/anti-static-analysis/exe-code-obfuscate.md) ), which can be determined via a global view of the sample.

 ### Do malware behaviors and adversary behaviors overlap? ###

 Sometimes malware behaviors and adversary behaviors overlap because adversaries sometimes use malware to achieve their goals.
 However, MBC only captures behaviors associated with malware *code*.
-In other words, MBC Behaviors are identified through analysis of a malware sample's binary code or by observing the malware on a network (or in a disassembler), whereas adversary behaviors may be derived from a variety of indicators on a system or network.
+In other words, MBC behaviors are identified through analysis of a malware sample's binary code or by observing the malware on a network (or in a disassembler), whereas adversary behaviors may be derived from a variety of indicators on a system or network.

-### Why don't MBC Behavior names always match ATT&CK Technique names? ###
+### Why don't MBC behavior names always match ATT&CK Technique names? ###

 MBC maintains a malware, code-oriented perspective, so MBC behavior names will not always match related ATT&CK names (although they usually do).

-### Are individual MBC Behaviors linked (related) to more than one ATT&CK Technique? ###
+### Are individual MBC behaviors linked (related) to more than one ATT&CK Technique? ###

-No. An objective of MBC is to encompass all ATT&CK Techniques pertaining to malware; therefore a single MBC Behavior is never mapped to multiple ATT&CK Techniques (except when an ATT&CK *Enterprise* Technique is similar to an ATT&CK *Mobile* Technique).
+No. An objective of MBC is to encompass all ATT&CK Techniques pertaining to malware; therefore a single MBC behavior is never mapped to multiple ATT&CK Techniques (except when an ATT&CK *Enterprise* Technique is similar to an ATT&CK *Mobile* Technique).

 This means additional MBC Techniques must sometimes be defined.
-For example, MBC initially defined one Denial of Service Behavior, but after an update to ATT&CK included two related Techniques - [Endpoint Denial of Service](https://attack.mitre.org/techniques/T1499/) and [Network Denial of Service](https://attack.mitre.org/techniques/T1498/) - MBC was expanded to include both as Behaviors.
+For example, MBC initially defined one Denial of Service behavior, but after an update to ATT&CK included two related Techniques - [Endpoint Denial of Service](https://attack.mitre.org/techniques/T1499/) and [Network Denial of Service](https://attack.mitre.org/techniques/T1498/) - MBC was expanded to include both as behaviors.

-### Are different MBC Behaviors linked (related) to the same ATT&CK Technique? ###
+### Are different MBC behaviors linked (related) to the same ATT&CK Technique? ###

 Yes.
-Sometimes an ATT&CK Technique does not provide enough granularity for malware analysis-oriented use cases; therefore, multiple, more granular MBC Behaviors may link to the same ATT&CK Technique.
+Sometimes an ATT&CK Technique does not provide enough granularity for malware analysis-oriented use cases; therefore, multiple, more granular MBC behaviors may link to the same ATT&CK Technique.

 For example, MBC defines separate behaviors for detecting sandboxes ([Sandbox Detection](https://github.com/MBCProject/mbc-markdown/blob/master/anti-behavioral-analysis/detect-sandbox.md)) and virtual machines ([Virtual Machine Detection](https://github.com/MBCProject/mbc-markdown/blob/master/anti-behavioral-analysis/detect-vm.md)).
-When ATT&CK was updated to include the  [Virtualization/Sandbox Evasion](https://attack.mitre.org/techniques/T1497/) Technique, which includes detection of virtualization and sandboxes (although not obstruction in the sense of MBC's Dynamic Analysis Evasion behavior), the MBC Behaviors were not combined.
+When ATT&CK was updated to include the  [Virtualization/Sandbox Evasion](https://attack.mitre.org/techniques/T1497/) Technique, which includes detection of virtualization and sandboxes (although not obstruction in the sense of MBC's Dynamic Analysis Evasion behavior), the MBC behaviors were not combined.
 Rather, both were updated to show a relationship to the new ATT&CK Technique.

 ## <a name="use"></a>Using MBC ##